S3-working-group/s3-practical-guide-french/content/src/patterns/sense-making-and-decision-making/resolve-objections.md

 There's always an iterative next step of some kind that you can take!
 Even if a proposal doesn't fully address the [driver](glossary:organizational-driver) or fulfill the corresponding [requirement](glossary:requirement) reaching an agreement about **one or more iterative next steps** is often good enough.
 It's also helpful sometimes to break things down into small steps, especially when you're dealing with complex or complicated situations.

-Les objections peuvent être résolues en suivant le processus décrit dans [Prise de décision raisonnée](section:reasoned-decision-making):
+Les objections peuvent être résolues en suivant le processus décrit dans [Prise de Décision Raisonnée](section:reasoned-decision-making):

 **Étape 1 :** Présenter une proposition d'amendement